HSI Fellows Program

 Supported by a strategic investment from the Office of the Provost and partnering departments across campus, the HSI Fellows Program serves to strategically further the scope and depth of work around our HSI designation and provide a venue for community-building and career development for a cohort of up to 10 faculty and staff each year through a project-based leadership experience, mentoring and coaching, and a series of targeted workshops.

 The Hispanic Serving Institution (HSI) Fellows Program serves to strategically further the scope and depth of work around our HSI designation and provide a venue for community-building and career development for faculty and staff through a project-based leadership experience, mentoring and coaching, and a series of targeted workshops.
-As we seek to serve students from diverse backgrounds, particularly Hispanic undergraduate and graduate students, the HSI Fellows Program serves as one of many strategies towards strengthening our institutional capacity as an Hispanic Serving Institution.
+As we seek to serve students from diverse backgrounds, particularly Hispanic/Latinx undergraduate and graduate students, the HSI Fellows Program serves as one of many strategies towards strengthening our institutional capacity as a Hispanic Serving Institution.

 To learn more, click here to view HSI Fellows presenting at the 2020 annual conference of the Hispanic Association of Colleges & Universities (HACU).